 Each asbestos trust assigns specific claim values to mesothelioma, lung cancer and asbestosis diagnoses.
 Mesothelioma claims receive higher payouts.
 This “schedule” involves many factors.
 One usual example is how much the company paid per claim before filing for bankruptcy.

-The average amount people receive from a mesothelioma trust fund is less than the average trial verdict of $20.7 million or $1 to 2 million for an asbestos settlement.
-However, asbestos trust fund claims are usually a faster way to receive compensation and don’t involve having to go to court.
+The average amount people receive from a mesothelioma trust fund is less than the average trial verdict, which reached $20.7 million in 2024, according to Mealey’s.
+It’s also typically less than the average of $1 to 2 million for an asbestos settlement.
+While trust fund claims process faster without requiring court, they apply only to companies that have filed for bankruptcy and created trusts.

 How Much Money Is Left in Asbestos Trust Funds?